kit-cn-cms/TTH_Analysis_Chain/README.md

 If you only want the tables and plot without preparing the samples you can use
 "MakeYieldTablesAndPlots.py"

+UPDATE: You can also use the "OnlyPrepareTrees.py" script in the directory ParallelChain.
+Before using you have to configure the Definitions.py file.
+At the moment the Data samples are not treated at all.
+Will come soon.

 #### 2)
 At this point you can find a BDT configuration
 - Play around with TMVA